skoolkid/pyskool/sphinx/source/commands.rst

 RideBike
 --------
-The :class:`~ai.RideBike` command is used internally to control Eric while he's on the bike (Back to Skool only).
+The :class:`~ai.RideBike` command is used internally to control Eric while he's on the bike.
 It may hand over control to another command depending on what happens while Eric is on the bike:

 * :ref:`fallToFloor` (if the bike runs out of momentum)
 * :ref:`jumpOffSaddle` (if Eric jumps off the saddle)